Last Photographed: Saturday 6th August 2022

 The Abbey Gatehouse

 Glastonbury Abbey originally had a number of gatehouses.
-The western gatehouse (also accomodating a porter's lodge) is the only one to survive into the modern age.
+The western gatehouse (also accommodating a porter's lodge) is the only one to survive into the modern age.
 Legend has it that Richard Whiting, last abbot of Glastonbury, spent his final night in the chamber above the archway before being taken off to be tried and executed.

 At some point, the archway was blocked up and the whole building served as The Red Lion Inn.
 The gatehouse was restored following the Church of England's purchase of the abbey in 1908AD, and it now serves as the main entrance to the abbey for visiting tourists.

-Jacoby Cottage is the only survivor of Glastonbury's three 'slipper chapels', where medieval pilgrims once stopped to remove their shoes before continuing barefoot on the final stage of their pilgrimage to the abbey.
+Jacoby Cottage is the only survivor of Glastonbury's three 'slipper chapels', where medieval pilgrims once stopped to slip off their shoes before continuing barefoot on the final stage of their pilgrimage to the abbey.
 Much altered since medieval times, it is now in use as a private home and guesthouse, but the bricked up chapel window remains visible on the eastern gable end.
 During the 1970s when the floor was lifted to investigate persistent damp, the original mediaeval water conduit was discovered running beneath the later floor.
 Presumably pilgrims would have bathed their feet here.